 Breathable, packable, and waterproof?
 Yes, please.
 The Thunderbird jacket from Red Ledge combines all three of these features for a packable rain jacket you’ll want on every hike, in almost every season.Buy Now: $32.99

-Using merino wool to create all their products, SmartWool’s line of clothing, base layers, and socks help regulate temperature, control and minimize odor, and wick moisture away from the body.
-If you need to add a rain jacket for a wet summer hike, having a merino t-shirt on underneath will help keep you cool and dry.Buy Now: $65
+Using merino wool to create a premium line of clothing, Ridge Merino’s line of shirts, base layers, and hoodies help regulate temperature, control and minimize odor, and wick moisture away from the body.
+If you need to add a rain jacket for a wet summer hike, having a merino t-shirt on underneath will help keep you cool and dry.Buy Now: $50

-If your pants are lightweight and breathable, then they’re ideal for summer hiking.
-The Ferrosi’s are just that–stretchy enough to move with you over technical terrain and breathable enough to manage moisture on strenuous hikes.
-Both of these features combined with the DWR-finish and cinch closure at the ankle make them an ideal hiking pant no matter the weather.Buy Now: $60
+If your pants are lightweight, breathable, and flexible, then they’re ideal for summer hiking.
+The Brise Pant line from the outdoor-minded clothing geniuses at Foehn are just that–stretchy enough to move with you over technical terrain and breathable enough to manage moisture on strenuous hikes and climbs.
+Both of these features combined with the DWR-finish and zipper closure at the ankle make them an ideal hiking or climbing pant no matter the weather or terrain.Buy Now: $130

 Hiker Boot Sock Cushion from Darn Tough